 A superintendent and five building principals provide district-level administrative leadership in the Waconia Public School District.
 At the beginning of the school year, the district reported special education staffing includes a combination of contracted and district personnel consisting of 44 special education teachers, 17 related service providers, and 66 special education paraprofessionals.
 The district employs a variety of related service providers including eight speech-language therapists, two occupational therapists, three school psychologists, five Developmental Adapted Physical Education (DAPE) teachers, seven licensed school nurses, one school social worker and eight counselors.
 The district contracts with SouthWest Metro Intermediate School District 288 for additional supports including audiology, physical therapy, vision therapy and orientation and mobility services.

 Special education and building administration were asked to describe the delivery of special education services or support when special education teachers, related service providers, or paraprofessionals are absent.
 The special education director reported the district makes every effort to fill absences with qualified special education teachers and paraprofessionals.
 Specifically, when special education teachers are absent, certified and non-certified staff enter their absences into the online absence and substitute management system to fill the vacancy.
-When special education teachers have long term absences (e.g., maternity), the district will post for the position in a number of locations in an attempt to hire a licensed substitute for the duration of the absence.
+When special education teachers have long term absences, the district will post for the position in a number of locations in an attempt to hire a licensed substitute for the duration of the absence.
 In addition, the district communicates with colleges and universities to identify possible recent graduates with special education licenses that might be able to fill the position.
 On occasion, and depending on the position/license, staffing agencies or staff with variances will be utilized to fill those positions.
 When paraprofessionals have short term absences, the district relies upon the substitute system in place for all paraprofessionals.
-Similar to teaching staff, if the absences are long term in nature, then the district posts for long term substitute positions in several locations and attempts to secure a consistent person to fill the absence.
-The director reported that quite often, the district is aware of several reliable substitutes and will work with them directly to fill the long term absences.
+Similar to teaching staff, if the absences are long term in nature, then the district posts for long term substitute positions in several locations and attempts to secure a person to consistently fill the absence.
+The director reported that quite often the district is aware of several reliable substitutes and will work with them directly to fill the long term absences.

 Both special education and building administrators acknowledge difficulty with finding substitutes, especially for paraprofessionals.
 When a substitute is not available, changes are made to remaining staff schedules in order to meet the needs of the students.
 Often paraprofessionals at the building are reassigned so that the substitute will be assigned to the least complicated or challenging student(s).
-Each teacher and paraprofessional has “sub notes” for the substitute to follow.
-Short term absences of related service provider are typically not filled with substitutes, but service minutes are made up to mitigate the absence.
-However, short term absences for speech language pathologists are often filled by available substitutes.
+Each teacher and paraprofessional has substitute notes for the substitute to follow.
+Short term absences of related service providers typically are not filled with substitutes, but service minutes are made up to mitigate the absence.
+However, short term absences for speech language pathologists often are filled by available substitutes.
 When related service providers have long term absences, the district will post for the position in a number of locations in attempt to hire a licensed substitute for the duration of the absence.
 In addition, the district communicates with colleges and universities to identify possible recent graduates with special education licenses that might be able to fill the position.

 The majority of special education teacher (89%), special education paraprofessional (83%), and general education teacher (95%) interview respondents did not indicate significant concerns regarding the delivery of special education services or support when special education teachers, related service providers, or paraprofessionals are absent.